cse512-23s/Tuning-PlaySite/README.md

 -	Search bar :

-This interaction helps the user when either multiple samples need to be search for a particular combination or a custom combination of samples is to be searched which is not available in the given list to hover.
+This interaction helps the user when either multiple samples need to be searched for a particular combination or a custom combination of samples is to be searched which is not available in the given list to hover.

 <p align="center">
   <img src="Images/interaction2.png"  />